AndrasKovacs/AndrasKovacs.github.io/research-and-projects.md

 Existing cubical type theory implementation all suffer from efficiency problems.
 I have a [WIP repository](https://github.com/AndrasKovacs/cubeval) with a prototype implementation that has major new optimizations.
-It's not yet benchmark-able but I'm pretty optimistic.
+Benchmarks look pretty good so far.

 ### Staged compilation & metaprogramming